PhilBroderick/comm-services-trusted-auth/README.md

 The solution can then be run through an IDE like Visual Studio or Visual Studio Code.

 Making a request to `http://localhost:7071/api/AuthenticateUser` will return a User object with an Id, Access Token and Expiry timestamp.
-This same Id can be used to generate a new token.
+This same Id can be used to generate a new token by passing it as a query param, like so: `http://localhost:7071/api/AuthenticateUser?userId=<userId>`.

 This token can then be used when setting up a chat thread with Azure Communication Services.